opentext/storyteller/docs/stl/emp2stl.md

   <stl:span style="font-size: 14pt">o</stl:span>
 </stl:p>
 ```
-... which is an interesting task, but we consider it outside the scope
+Such optimization could be an interesting programming task, but we consider it
-of this document.
-It would be better to expose it as a completely separate service
+outside the scope of this document.
+It would be better to expose it as a completely
-independent on _emp2stl_ conversion - something like _STL optimizer_.
+separate service independent on _emp2stl_ conversion - called something like _STL optimizer_.